SetProtocol/STIPS/STIPS/STIP-009.md

 function setManager(address _newManager) external onlyOwner
 ```

-+ require that _newManager is not a null address
++ require that _newManager is not zero address
++ require that all extensions are removed
 + call `setToken.setManager(_newManager)`

 ----